HiteshNrupnarayan/Amazon_clone/README.md

 # Amazon_clone
-this is Amazone clone project
+This is Amazone clone project :)